AIForces/AIForces/docs/source/problemsetting.rst

 Configuration file
 ==================

-In the root directory of your problem folder, you **must** include problem configuration file named ``problem.yaml``.
+In the root directory of the problem folder, you **must** include a problem configuration file named ``problem.yaml``.

-Below is the example of correct configuration file:
+Below is an example of a correct configuration file:

 .. code-block:: yaml

    # problem.yaml
    # AIforces problem configuration file.
    # See https://aiforces.readthedocs.io/en/latest/problemsetting.html#configuration-file for details